anayafran/splunkadminatt/README.md

+*****Class Questions
+- When we get to the defining of Index=.
+Explain the differences and default options.

 ##This is Our Class Roadmap:

 If at any time you feel lost, or would like to know where we are at, Refer to this map please.